DesireeMcElroy/life-expectancy-project/README.md

 #### Target
 Name | Description | Type
 :---: | :---: | :---:
-life_expectancy | The average life expectancy in years of that country for that year | float
+life_expectancy | The average life expectancy in years of that country's population | float
 #### Features
 Name | Description | Type
 :---: | :---: | :---:
-country | The name of the specified country | object year | The year the data of the observation was recorded | int status | A country's developed or developing status | int adult_mortality | Adult Mortality Rates of both sexes (probability of dying between 15 and 60 years per 1000 population) | float county | The county the property is located in | int infant_deaths | Number of Infant Deaths per 1000 population | int alcohol | Alcohol, recorded per capita (15+) consumption (in litres of pure alcohol)  | float pct_expenditure | Expenditure on health as a percentage of Gross Domestic Product per capita(%) | float
+country | The name of the specified country | object year | The year the data of the observation was recorded | int status | Indicates whether a country is developed or still developing | int adult_mortality | Adult Mortality Rates of both sexes (probability of dying between 15 and 60 years per 1000 population) | float infant_deaths | Number of Infant Deaths per 1000 population | int alcohol | Alcohol, recorded per capita (15+) consumption (in litres of pure alcohol)  | float pct_expenditure | Expenditure on health as a percentage of Gross Domestic Product per capita(%) | float